 Q: "Do you do party bags, games or extras?"

 A: No we do not.
 We concentrate purely on delivering educational and enjoyable animal handling sessions.
-There are many reasons and opinions from ourselves and like minded animal handling professionals why encounter experiences should steer away from the children's entertainment culture and emphasise the purely educational element of what we do.
+This also means we can pass on the saving to you.
+None of your fee will be used to pay for unnecessary items but directly helps support the living costs of the animals.
+We believe that encounter experiences should steer away from the children's entertainment culture and emphasise the purely educational element of what we do.
 We do not refer to ourselves as 'entertainers'

 Q: "What happens when I make a booking?
 Will I need to sign something or agree to anything?
 Is there any "small print" "